quora/parsecss/README.md

 ## JSON Structure

-`parsecss` was written to support critical css inlining on dynamic pages.
+`parsecss` was written to support critical CSS inlining on dynamic pages.
 As such, the JSON structure it produces is optimized for figuring out which CSS rules should be applied to a given page.

 ### Terminology:

-1. Rules - A CSS Rules refers to its selector + its declarations
+1. Rules - A _CSS rule_ refers to a selector + its declarations.
-2. Selectors - For each rule, the selectors define which elements are affected.
+2. Selectors - For each rule, the _selectors_ define which elements are affected.

-We consider each rule in an `@media querie` as its own rule to ensure that all we don't miss out on any rules that should be included.
+We consider each rule in a `@media` query as its own rule to ensure that we don't miss out on any rules that should be included.

 ### Global Rules

-We consider all rules with selectors that don't contain class names to be Global.
+We consider all rules with selectors that don't contain class names to be global.
 Since we don't use IDs in our CSS selectors, this effectively means that all rules that directly affect tags (eg. html, body, a) are global.

 ### Class List Pairs